Independent legal advice for sexual assault victims

 If you are not eligible to use this service, you will get an email with an explanation within three business days.

-If you have questions, call us at
+If you cannot open the voucher request form or have questions, call us at

 The Barbra Schlifer Commemorative Clinic